ziangziangziang/dev_bookguide/README.md

     "Architecture": [0.8, 0.8]
 ```

+Here are some extended notes on creating figures in markdown:
-- Use `mermaid` when possible.
+- For the ease of editing, use `mermaid` when possible.
 Fallback to `plantuml` if necessary.
+Use picture files or draw.io only when the above two options are not available.
+Attach the code generating the picture if possible.
-*The wiki.js integrated mermaid is not the latest version.
+- The wiki.js integrated mermaid is not the latest version.
 If you need a new feature, please use the [kroki](https://kroki.io/) service to render the mermaid diagram.
-Check the source code of this page for examples.*
+Check the source code of this page for examples.

-## Always Document the CODE & CHANGES
+## Document CHANGES Even Tiny

-Be a thoughtful developer.
+Collaboration means we need to develop on other's shoulder.
+Document every change when you push, even if it is tiny.

 ```mermaid
 ---